 IEEE 802 suggested in its Liaison Statement dated 1 August 2016 (IEEE 802 EC-16-0140-01-00EC) that extensive simulation and testing of LAA and 802.11 coexistence be conducted to determine whether fair sharing of the channel actually occurs in typical medium to high congestion environments.
 This recommendation was based on the difficulty of predicting the interaction LAA and 802.11 given the many differences (and similarities) in their medium access mechanisms.

-3GPP RAN1 responded in its Liaison Statement to IEEE 802 dated November 2016 (3GPP R1-1613770) by addressing several technical sub-issues discussed in IEEE 802’s Liaison Statement, and finished by declining IEEE 802’s offer to work closely with 3GPP RAN1 on additional and extensive simulation and testing on the basis such work is unnecessary.
+3GPP RAN1 responded in its Liaison Statement to IEEE 802 dated November 2016 (3GPP R1-1613770) by addressing several technical sub-issues discussed in IEEE 802’s Liaison Statement, and finished by declining IEEE 802’s offer to work closely with 3GPP RAN1 on additional and extensive simulation and testing on the basis that such work is unnecessary.
 IEEE 802 disagrees that such testing is unnecessary and believes the 3GPP RAN4 testing activities provides a suitable forum for such work.
 IEEE 802 also believes that targeted simulation work may also provide value in some cases.

 In addressing the differences between immediate ACKs in LAA and 802.11, 3GPP RAN1 noted that as part of a Rel-14 work item on shortened TTI and processing time, the minimum latency between the DL PDSCH and DL HARQ feedback for legacy 1ms TTI operation is to be reduced from the current 4ms for all frame structures (FS) including FS3 used for LAA.
-This comment suggests this work item has been approved in 3GPP RAN, which conflicts with 3GPP RAN1’s comments related to Issue 7.
-IEEE 802 requests that 3GPP RAN1 clarify the status of the work item.
-IEEE 802 notes that we expect extending the work to LAA will result in an enhancement of LAA/802.11 coexistence.
+IEEE 802 requests that 3GPP RAN1 notify IEEE 802 on the progress of the work item.

+In view of the differences in medium access mechanisms between LAA and 802.11, IEEE 802also requests that 3GPP RAN4 define coexistence tests in medium and high congestion environments to determine whether the channel is fairly shared in such environments. .

 There is consensus and resolution of Issue 10: “Adjustment of channel access contention window should be clearly defined”